 By Angela Moon

-About 7.2 billion shares changed hands on U.S. exchanges, well above the average of 5.5 billion for the month to date, according to data from BATS Global Markets.
+Trading volume was at around 5.5 billion shares on U.S. exchanges, slightly below the 5.76 billion average for the last month, according to data from BATS Global Markets.